ElizeusX/SpaceX-launches-iOS/README.md

   - Alamofire

 ## Things that could be improved
-- Add saving downloaded pictures, for receive picture from memory(if saved)
+- Receiving pictures: save downloaded pictures and receive from memory
 - Design 😃